New Student Orientation

 - Friday, August 6

+2.)
 Distance Orientation – For all students coming from a far distance, this session will be in the days before the start of the semester so that students and their families need only travel once.
-Distance Orientation will be in August 2020, specific dates TBD.
+Distance Orientation will be August 20, 2021, and residential students (students who will live on our campus) will be able to move in to their assigned residence on August 19, 2021 between 1 and 8 PM.

 To register for any Orientation session, just click here!